 Joyce is a great artificer.

-His first novel, A Portrait of the Artist as a Young Man creates life as it is read.
+The first novel of James Joyce, A Portrait of the Artist as a Young Man creates life as it is read.
 It is a precursor to Ulysses in language, structure and stream of conscious prose.
 He uses myths and literature and fashions a life for Stephen Dedalus, at first as impressionistic the way a child’s sight of the world is painterly and amorphous, full of mystery and fear then hardening into reality, conformity and final rebellion.
 Stephen Dedalus is named after the great artificer in Greek mythology – Daedalus, a supreme craftsman and architect who collected bird feathers and created wings for his and his son Icarus’s escape from Crete.
 Icarus flew too close to the sun and his wings melted.
 He drowned.
 His father flew on.

 There are instances where Stephen Dedalus flies close to the sun.
 His visits to prostitutes while still attending school and his later conversion to saintliness and redemption leads him to the terrible prospect of a life as a priest.
 A dry papery life, full of subversive violence with gummy, wet mouths and silent vicious habits.

 But Stephen is not an Icarus.
 The growth of the self is fascinating and to create such a self through language and structure is the closet a writer reaches creation.
 From the first chapter, the reader enters Stephen’s mind.
 He becomes the ‘baby tuckoo’ in his father’s story.
-Joyce leads the reader from outside Stephen to inside Stephen.
+James Joyce leads the reader from outside Stephen to inside Stephen.
 He changes scenes as Stephen’s mind changes thoughts.

 Dublin becomes Hamlet’s Denmark.